NethServer/docs/administrator-manual/en/base_system2.rst

     For |product| up to version 7.7:

-    The :guilabel:`Allow SSH/SFTP access` selector is available once the :guialbel:``Override the shell of users` option has been enabled in :menuselection:`System > Settings > Shell policy`.
+    The :guilabel:`Allow SSH/SFTP access` selector is available once the :guilabel:`Override the shell of users` option has been enabled in :menuselection:`System > Settings > Shell policy`.
     If that option is disabled, only users the with :guilabel:`Shell` option can access the Server Manager, and delegation is not required any more.